-Walgreens West Virginia State-Wide Opioid Settlement Agreement
+Kroger West Virginia State-Wide Opioid Settlement Agreement

-I. OVERVIEW
+I. Overview

-This Settlement Agreement dated as of January 13, 2023 sets forth the terms and conditions of a settlement between and among the State of West Virginia (defined herein) and Walgreens (defined herein) (collectively, "the Parties") to resolve opioid-related Claims (defined herein) against Walgreens.
+This Settlement Agreement dated as of May 2, 2023 sets forth the terms and conditions of a settlement between and among the State of West Virginia (defined herein) and Kroger (defined herein) (collectively, "the Parties") to resolve opioid-related Claims (defined herein) against Kroger.

-Walgreens has agreed to the below terms for the sole purpose of settlement, and nothing herein may be taken as or construed to be an admission or concession of any violation of law, rule, or regulation, or of any other matter of fact or law, or of any liability or wrongdoing, all of which Walgreens expressly denies.
-No part of this Agreement, including its statements and commitments, shall constitute evidence of any liability, fault, or wrongdoing by Walgreens.
+Kroger has agreed to the below terms for the sole purpose of settlement, and nothing herein may be taken as or construed to be an admission or concession of any violation of law, rule, or regulation, or of any other matter of fact or law, or of any liability or wrongdoing, all of which Kroger expressly denies.
+No part of this Agreement, including its statements and commitments, shall constitute evidence of any liability, fault, or wrongdoing by Kroger.
 Unless the contrary is expressly stated, this Agreement is not intended for use by any third party for any purpose, including submission to any court for any purpose.

-This Agreement resolves as to Walgreens, among other things, the lawsuit captioned State of West Virginia ex rel.
+This Agreement resolves as to Kroger, among other things, the lawsuit captioned State of West Virginia ex rel.
 Patrick Morrisey, Attorney General v.
-Walgreens Boots Alliance, Inc., et al., Civil Action No. 20-C-82 PNM (W. Va.
+The Kroger Co., et al., Civil Action No. 22-C-111 PNM (W. Va.
 Cir.
 Ct.
 Putnam County) (the "West Virginia AG Action"), pending within In re: Opioid Litigation, Civil Action No. 21-C-9000 (W. Va.
 Cir.
 Ct.
 Kanawha County), and Actions brought and/or Claims possessed by Participating Local Governments.

 II.
-DEFINITIONS
+Definitions

-- A. "Actions" means the West Virginia AG Action and any lawsuit by a Local Government asserting any Released Claim against one or more Released Entities. - B. "Alleged Harms" means the alleged past, present, and future financial, societal, and related expenditures arising out of the alleged misuse and abuse of a Product, non-exclusive examples of which are described in the documents listed on Exhibit A, including those State and Local Government expenditures that have allegedly arisen as a result of the physical and bodily injuries sustained by individuals suffering from opioid-related addiction, abuse, death, and other related diseases and disorders, and that have allegedly been caused by Walgreens. - C. "Agreement" and "Settlement Agreement" mean this settlement agreement together with the Exhibits thereto. - D. "Bar" means (1) a ruling by the highest court of the State setting forth the general principle that no Local Governments in the State may maintain Released Claims against Released Entities, whether on the ground of the Agreement (or the release in it) or otherwise; (2) a law barring Local Governments in the State from maintaining or asserting Released Claims against Released Entities (either through a direct bar or through a grant of authority to release claims and that authority is exercised in full); or (3) a Settlement Class Resolution in the State with full force and effect.
+- A. "Action" means the West Virginia AG Action and any lawsuit by a Local Government asserting any Released Claim against one or more Released Entities. - B. "Agreement" and "Settlement Agreement" refer to this settlement agreement together with the Exhibits thereto. - C. "Alleged Harms" means the alleged past, present, and future financial, societal, and related expenditures arising out of the alleged misuse and abuse of a Product, including those State and Local Government expenditures that have allegedly arisen as a result of the physical and bodily injuries sustained by individuals suffering from opioid-related addiction, abuse, death, and other related diseases and disorders, and that have allegedly been caused by Kroger.
+Non-exclusive examples of the Alleged Harms are described in the documents listed on Exhibit A. - principle that no Local Governments in the State may maintain Released Claims against Released Entities, whether on the ground of the Agreement (or the release in it) or otherwise; (2) a law barring Local Governments in the State from maintaining or asserting Released Claims against Released Entities (either through a direct bar or through a grant of authority to release claims and that authority is exercised in full); or (3) a Settlement Class Resolution in the State with full force and effect.
 For the avoidance of doubt, a law or ruling that is conditioned or predicated upon payment by a Released Entity (apart from payment of the Settlement Sum) shall not constitute a Bar.